Fordcois/wordle-solver/README.md

 ## Overview

 This Wordle Solver is a tool designed to assist in solving [Wordle](https://www.nytimes.com/games/wordle/index.html) puzzles.
-It helps by analyzing your guesses and providing potential solutions based on the feedback received from the game.
+It helps by analyzing your guesses and providing potential solutions based on the feedback received from the game - built with a mobile first minimalist aesthetic based on the Wordle website.

+Solvr plays Wordle on Hard Mode -  where Any revealed hints must be used in subsequent guesses.

+From my own experimentation this seems to solve the puzzle in around 3.5 guesses on average.

 ## How It Works